 Certain underlying medical conditions can predispose to the development of leukemia.
 Children with certain rare inherited immunodeficiency syndromes are at increased risk for ALL.
 Exposure to specific types of chemotherapy or radiation (to treat cancer) increases a child's risk of developing AML.
 Children with Trisomy 21 (Down syndrome) have a greatly increased risk of developing both ALL and AML.

-Patients with leukemia may have many different types of symptoms before they are diagnosed, but there are a few common clinical features that make doctors suspect that leukemia may be present.
+Patients with leukemia may have many different types of symptoms before they are diagnosed, but there are a few common clinical features that make providers suspect that leukemia may be present.
 Because leukemia arises from the bone marrow where normal blood cells (white blood cells, red blood cells, and platelets) are made, one of the most common features associated with the diagnosis of acute leukemia is a decrease in these normal cells.
 This occurs when the leukemia blasts literally take up too much space in the bone marrow for the other normal cells to be produced.
-When normal white blood cells are low, children can develop unexplained fevers or infections; low red blood cells can cause children to develop signs of anemia such as sleepiness, fatigue, pale skin/eyes, headaches, or dizziness; and low platelets can cause bruising, nosebleeds, or gum bleeding.
+When normal white blood cells are low, children can develop unexplained fevers or infections; low red blood cell count can cause children to develop signs of anemia such as sleepiness, fatigue, pale skin/eyes, headaches, or dizziness; and low platelets can cause bruising, nosebleeds, or gum bleeding.
 Frequently, leukemia cells (blasts) overflow from the marrow and can be seen by a hematologist or oncologist when the blood is examined under the microscope.
 Leukemia cells can also cause enlargement of liver and spleen, as well as lymph nodes in the neck, armpit, and groin.

 In addition, because leukemia cells expand in the bone marrow space, they can exert pressure on the surrounding normal bone, causing pain.
 In small children this may manifest as a limp or refusal to walk or use an extremity.